Scalable Bayesian Approach for the DINA Q-matrix Estimation Combining Stochastic Optimization and Variational Inference: Empirical Study

 \section{Empirical Study}

 To demonstrate the utility of the proposed method, three empirical studies were conducted using the fraction subtraction, Examination for the Certificate of Proficiency in English (ECPE), and Trends in International Mathematics and Science Study (TIMSS) 2003 mathematics datasets.
 Each of the empirical studies presumes three types of real field settings: the fraction subtraction dataset is characterized as a setting with a moderate number of attributes and small sample size, the ECPE dataset is a setting with a small number of attributes and large sample size, and the TIMSS 2003 mathematics dataset is a setting with a considerably large number of attributes and large sample size.
-From the viewpoint of relative model fit with the widely applicable information criterion \parencite[WAIC;][]{watanabe_asymptotic_2010}, widely applicable Bayesian information criterion \parencite[WBIC;][]{watanabe_widely_2013}, and Negative ELBO as well as computation time, we compared the Q-matrix estimated by the proposed method with other Q-matrices that were either estimated with existing methods or reported in previous studies.
-The values of these relative model fit indices were computed by fitting the DINA model given the Q-matrices to be compared.
+From the viewpoint of five relative model fit indices (i.e., Akaike information criterion (AIC), Bayesian information criterion (BIC), widely applicable information criterion \parencite[WAIC;][]{watanabe_asymptotic_2010}, widely applicable Bayesian information criterion \parencite[WBIC;][]{watanabe_widely_2013}, and Negative ELBO) and computation time, we compared the Q-matrix estimated by the proposed method with other Q-matrices estimated using two existing methods: the Gibbs sampler \parencite{chung_gibbs_2019} and EM-based algorithm with Lasso regularization \parencite{chen_statistical_2015}.
+Specifically, after estimating a Q-matrix with these three methods, we treated each of the estimated Q-matrices as a known component in the same way that practitioners usually do in a DCM analysis.
+(For example, they often consider an expert-defined Q-matrix to be a known component in structural and item parameter estimation for their chosen model.)
+Subsequently, we applied a certain type of estimation method to the data to obtain estimates of the DINA model parameters, which are necessary to compute model fit measures, given the corresponding estimated Q-matrices.
+Then, we computed the values of relative model fit indices for each estimated Q-matrix.
+In the case of WAIC and WBIC, we used a Bayesian MCMC estimation method (a Gibbs sampler for the DINA model parameter estimation, not for Q-matrix estimation) for the analysis.
+Similarly, we used an EM-algorithm in the case of AIC and BIC and a Bayesian variational estimation method in the case of ELBO.
+In addition, as the methods do not enforce identification constraints in the estimation procedure, an estimated Q-matrix can hold an unidentified structure for structural and item parameters.
+If this occurs, consistent estimates for these parameters cannot be obtained with the unidentified Q-matrix. \parencite{fang_identifiability_2019, gu_partial_2020, gu_sufficient_2019, chen_statistical_2015, xu_identifiability_2017, xu_identifying_2018, xu_identifiability_2016}.
+Thus, we analyzed the identifiability of the estimated Q-matrices by investigating whether the estimated Q-matrices satisfy the conditions of strict and partial identifiability for the DINA model \parencite{gu_partial_2020}.